1. Academic Calendar

 For technical assistance please call the number you use to speak to Admissions and Student Services (0800 032 1180 (UK) or +44 (0)115 941 8419 (International)) and select extension 3 for our technical support team.

-As an online student you have access to our Technical Support team, which is part of your Personal Support Centre that is dedicated to providing you with technical help and support.
+As an online student you have access to our dedicated Technical Support team.
 Our Technical Support team is available to you 24 hours per day, 7 days a week, 365 days a year.
 Day or night, if you experience technical difficulties within your online classroom, the technical support team are ready to help you in trouble-shooting your specific issue.

 Every enrolled student at NTU has access to an Outlook email account.
 The address takes the following format: firstname.lastname@example.org.